algorand/py-algorand-sdk/x/blackbox/README.md

 #### Declarative Blackbox Dry Run Sequence Assertions

-The TEAL Blackbox Toolkit also allows for a declarative test style writing approach.
+8. The TEAL Blackbox Toolkit also allows for declarative style test writing.

-Let's look at some sample assertions for our `lsig_square` TEAL program.
+Let's look at some sample assertions for our `lsig_square` TEAL program:
-(You can also check out the [actual assertion definition](https://github.com/algorand/py-algorand-sdk/blob/c6e91b86acf545b66a94d27581d6cfa6318206fc/x/blackbox/blackbox_test.py#L442)):

 ```python
     "lsig_square": {